-"Design & Regional Art Fairs" is one of the four Business Units within MCH's Division "Exhibitions".
+"Design & Regional Art Fairs" is one of the Business Units within MCH's Division "Global Events".
 It was newly created in 2016.
 It is responsible for the portfolio management of MCH's design fairs and regional art fairs.
-The responsible Managing Director is Marco Fazzone.
-He will be leaving MCH Group at his own request at the end of January 2018.
-Frank Lasry will be the new managing director of the Design & Regional Art Fairs business unit as of 1 February 2018.
+The responsible Managing Director is Frank Lasry.

 Why is MCH investing in regional art fairs?
 What is the aim?

 MCH's aim is to occupy a strong position in a strong art market.
 Local art fairs play an important role here, given their growing importance.
 By acquiring holdings in leading regional art fairs, MCH is setting out to support them in their further development, to enable them to expand their position within the region they serve.
 This will contribute to strengthening the regional art markets and eventually the global art market.
 It goes without saying that MCH wishes to benefit from the portfolio by participating in the success of the regional art fairs and building its position in the art market.